 You have decision fatigue

 By some estimates, the average American makes 35,000 decisions a day.
 No wonder you may not want to choose which items on your desk or in your garage you should part with to begin to make a dent in the clutter.
-“People are often so drained from decision-making that they don’t have the energy for little decisions about what they should keep and throw out,” Alice Boyes, Ph.D., a clinical psychologist, tells Thrive.
+“People are often so drained from decision-making that they don’t have the energy for little decisions about what they should keep and throw out,” Alice Boyes, Ph.D., the author of The Healthy Mind Toolkit and The Anxiety Toolkit, tells Thrive.

 You’re a bit lonely